-The legislation, passed by an overwhelming majority of 400 out of 415 lawmakers present, redefines marriage as a partnership between two individuals, rather than between a man and a woman.
+The legislation, which was passed in early 2024 by an overwhelming majority of 400 out of 415 lawmakers, redefines marriage as a partnership between two individuals, rather than between a man and a woman.

 The new legislation replaces terms like “men,” “women,” “husbands,” and “wives” with gender-neutral language such as “spouse” and “person.”

-The rights provided by the legislation will extend to transgender individuals, although they will continue to be legally recognised by their sex assigned at birth, according to campaigners.
+The rights provided by the legislation will extend to transgender individuals, although they will continue to be legally recognized by their sex assigned at birth.
 Activists are advocating for a gender recognition law in Thailand to address this issue.

 Same Sex Marriage in Thailand

-Well, like much of Thai law, marriage law is somewhat behind the times.
-On the existing marriage registration form, your partner is required to be a different sex.
-It is this simple boundary that prevents two people of the same sex getting married.
+Well, like much of Thai law, marriage law has been somewhat behind the times.
+On the old marriage registration form, your partner was required to be a different sex.
+It is this simple boundary that prevented two people of the same sex getting married.

 Indeed, in 2019 a same-sex female couple were turned away from a marriage registration office because they could not fulfill the requirement on the form (1).

-A growing number of people see this as a violation of constitutional rights, which protect Thai people against discrimination of all kinds, including gender.
+A growing number of people saw this as a violation of constitutional rights, which protect Thai people against discrimination of all kinds, including gender.

-While the Bill has been well received, there has been some opposition from those who argue that having a separate law for same-sex marriage lays the foundation for long-term discrimination against same-sex couples.
+While the new law has been well received, there has been some opposition from those who argue that having a separate law for same-sex marriage lays the foundation for long-term discrimination against same-sex couples.

 Concerns Over Prejudice

-Aside from the current marriage law, you needn't have any worries about homophobia or discrimination against LGBTQ+ persons in Thailand.
+Regardless of law, you needn't have any worries about homophobia or discrimination against LGBTQ+ persons when visiting Thailand.

 In my experience in Thailand over the last 14 years, I have to say that I have never heard a Thai person being homophobic or speaking in a derogatory manner about a transgender person.